megaease/easeagent/README.md

 $ jar xf easeagent.jar agent.properties easeagent-log4j2.xml
 ```

-By default, there is an agent.properties configuration , which is configured to print all information to the console.
+By default, there is an agent.properties configuration file, which is configured to print all output data to the console.

 ### Monitor Spring Petclinic

-Download and init project then start it.
-You need git and docker:
+#### Prerequisites
+- Make sure you have installed the docker, docker-compose in your environment.
+- Make sure your docker version is higher than v19.+.
+- Make sure your docker-compose version is higher than v2.+.

 [Project Details](https://github.com/megaease/easeagent-spring-petclinic)

+#### Initialize and Start the project
 ```
 $ git clone https://github.com/megaease/easeagent-spring-petclinic.git
 $ cd easeagent-spring-petclinic